 The audit of Cost Records of the Company is mandatory for the financial year ended 31March 2017 is being conducted by M/s R.J.
 Goel & Co.
 Cost Accountants and theirreport will be filed with the MCA.

 C. Secretarial Auditors

-Pursuant to the provisions of Section 204 of the Companies Act 2013 and The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Board had appointedM/s Anjali Yadav & Associates a firm of Company Secretaries in Practice to undertakethe Secretarial Audit for the financial year 2015-16.
-The Secretarial Audit Report for thefinancial year ended 31 March 2016 is annexed herewith marked as Annexure E to thisReport.
-The Secretarial Audit Report is self-explanatory and does not contain anyqualification reservation or adverse remark.
+Pursuant to the provisions of Section 204 of the Companies Act 2013 the Board ofDirectors appointed M/s Anjali Yadav & Associates Company Secretaries in practice asSecretarial Auditor to carry out Secretarial Audit of the Company for the financial year2016-17.
+The report given by her for the said financial year in the prescribed format isannexed to this report as Annexure 'D'.
+The Secretarial Audit Report does not contain anyqualification reservation or adverse remark.

 RELATED PARTY TRANSACTIONS